shapeshed/pop-ga/README.md

     npm install -g pop-ga

 Then add it as a dependency to your pop site.
-In you \_config file add
+In your \_config.json file add

     , "require": ["pop-ga"]

-Your \_config file might look something like this
+Your \_config.json file might look something like this

     {  "url": "http://yoursite.com"
      , "title": "Your Site"